SalomePlatform/adao/doc/en/intro.rst

 assimilation or optimization, and allows integration of their use in a SALOME study.
-Calculation or simulation modules have to provide one or more specific calling methods in order to be callable in the SALOME/ADAO framework, and all the SALOME modules can be used throught YACS integration of ADAO.
+Calculation or simulation modules have to provide one or more specific calling methods in order to be callable in the SALOME/ADAO framework, and all the SALOME modules can be used through YACS integration of ADAO.

 Its main objective is to **facilitate the use of various standard data assimilation or optimization methods, while remaining easy to use and providing